CosmicIdes/CosmicIdes/README.md

 - 💬 Ask me about gaming and pets!
 - 📫 How to reach me: You can reach out to me on <a href="https://linkedin.com/in/bhornbuckle">LinkedIn</a>!
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am a self-proclaimed cat lady who just adopted a dog!
-I have three black cats named Luna, Hoshi, and Starlight and a beagle named Stardust.
+- ⚡ Fun fact: I am a self-proclaimed cat lady who also has an adorable dog!
+I have three black cats named Luna, Hoshi, and Starlight and a beagle named Stardust (Dusty for short.)
 Feel free to ask me for pictures!